DBS Regulated Activity – 5 Things You Should Know

 • Personal care for children.

-• Providing healthcare by a regulated healthcare professional (whether alone or under supervision).
+• The provision of healthcare by a regulated healthcare professional.

 • Foster care, or registered childminding.